 If you need to get tested for Tuberculosis (TB), you may be asked to complete the forms below.
 You only need to fill out these forms if you’ve been instructed to do so before a TB testing appointment or testing event.

-How does the TB program work?
+How does the TB Program work?

 What is the difference between latent TB infection and active TB disease?
-Learn more below:

 Who is eligible for TB services?

 Wyandotte County residents with TB disease or TB infection are eligible for treatment through our program.
 In some special situations, our program treats non-residents, including those who work or visit here.

 Anyone can get a TB test through our health department laboratory.
 Note: TB testing may not be appropriate for people who have a documented past positive TB test.

 How much do TB services cost?

 Medications are free for individuals with active disease or TB infection.
-TB testing and evaluation are provided at no cost to people who are identified as having recent exposure (close contact) to a person with active TB disease.
+TB testing and evaluation are provided at no cost to people with recent exposure (close contact) to a person with active TB disease.
 TB testing for any other reason (including school, work, or immigration) is offered through the health department’s laboratory for a fee.

-For Healthcare Providers:
+For Healthcare Providers

-Active TB cases (confirmed or suspected) are reportable to public health by phone within 4 hours.
-TB infection is reportable within 24 hours.
+Active TB cases (confirmed or suspected) are reportable to public health by phone within (4) hours.
+TB infection is reportable within (24) hours.

-Kansas State Statute (K.S.A)
+Kansas State Statute (KSA)